Observation of suppressed charged-particle production in ultrarelativistic oxygen-oxygen collisions: Abstract

 where $\sigma^{\mathrm{AA}}$ ($\sigma^{\pp}$) is the cross section for charged-particle production in nucleus-nucleus (\pp) collisions.
 Notably, because the prefactor accounting for the number of nucleons in $^{16}$O is exact, this formulation does not contain any model-dependent uncertainties, \eg, from Glauber modeling~\cite{dEnterria:2020dwq,Loizides:2016djv}.
 The \OO data are compared to other collision systems at similar \sqrtsNN, as well as predictions from theoretical models.
 Tabulated results are provided in the HEPData record for this analysis~\cite{hepdata}.

-A description of the CMS detector and the Monte Carlo (MC) simulations used to evaluate its performance can be found in \addmatter{endmatter:suppMat1}.
+A complete description of the CMS apparatus is reported in Refs.~\cite{CMS:2008xjf,CMS:2023gfb}.
+A description of the Monte Carlo (MC) simulations used to evaluate detector performance can be found in \addmatter{endmatter:suppMat1}.

 The \pp data were collected using a trigger that only required two coincident colliding bunches in the detector, while the \OO data were collected using a trigger that searched for one or more energy deposits of at least 7\GeV in either of the forward hadron (HF) calorimeters.
 The total integrated luminosity utilized was $1.02\pm0.03\pbinv$ for the \pp sample and $6.1\pm0.2\nbinv$ for the \OO sample.
 These values are determined by combining two independent measurements.
 The first is a preliminary analysis of van der Meer scan~\cite{vanderMeer:296752,CMS:2025rzq} data.
 A second luminosity determination was conducted using a method that compares observed $\PZ$ boson yields to a well-calibrated reference dataset~\cite{CMS:2023pad}.
 The luminosities extracted from both methods are in good agreement with each other.

 The average number of interactions per bunch crossing ($\mu$), typically referred to as pileup, was 4.7 and 0.14 for the \pp and \OO datasets, respectively.
 While pileup effects are negligible for \OO collisions, the \pp data are corrected for pileup effects by repeating the measurement using subsets taken at different times.
 These subsets sample $\mu$ ranging from 1.0 to 7.6 and are used to extrapolate to $\mu\approx0$.
 This is a 1.2\% correction to the \pp and \raa results.